cesarka1/Cesarka1/README.md

-## Hi, I"m Kauan, but you can call me Nitierk, and I'm a Web Developer!
+## Hi, I'm Kauan, but you can call me Nitierk, and I'm a Web Developer!
 - 🌱 I'm currently learning C#, Python and Systems Modeling
 - 💞️ I'm looking to collaborate on projects